andlo/mycroft-skills-list-gitbook/skills/lecture-skill.Habanossi.md

 ### _lecture-skill.Habanossi_
 ## Description:
 When asked what kind of lecture there is today, mycroft answers with the right subject. this works as a teaching example for home assistants.
-In "dates.txt" the user puts dates for upcoming lectures with some requirements:
+In "dates.txt" the user puts dates for upcoming lectures with some requirements

 one date per line